-Timing of Revenue Recognition: Revenue from sale or rendering of services should be recognized at the time of sale or rendering of services.
-However if at the time of sale or rendering of services there is a significant uncertainty in ultimate collection of the revenue, then the revenue recognition is postponed and in such cases revenue should be recognized only when it becomes reasonably certain that ultimate collection will be made.
+Timing of Revenue Recognition: Revenue from sale or rendering of services should be recognized at the time of sale or rendering of services there is a significant uncertainty in ultimate collection of the revenue, then the revenue recognition is postponed and in such cases revenue should be recognized only when it becomes reasonably certain that ultimate collection will be made.
 It also applies to the revenue arising out of escalation of price; export incentive, interest etc.